by Robert Wilkinson

 Valentines’ Day is the one day of the year dedicated to lovers, which is a great thing unto itself.
 In mythology, the Lover is one of the six archetypal roles, or Masques, that compose the various “faces” the personality shows to the world.
 We discover these Masques, or Archetypes, through seeing them in others, which we learn to imitate according to what we’ve learned and what appeals to our Anima, or subconsciousness.

 As we learn to imitate various aspects of archetypes, they become fixed as images in our Astral (emotional) mechanism.
-Often we don’t even know we’re being a certain way or acting out a certain unconscious role, until a) someone points out what we’re doing, or b) we have an electric moment when our Higher Self holds up the invisible mirror to our personality and it awakens to what it never saw before that moment.
+Some of these are conscious, while others reside in the subconscious mind.
+That’s why often we don’t even know we’re being a certain way or acting out a certain unconscious role, until a) someone points out what we’re doing, or b) we have an electric moment when our Higher Self holds up the invisible mirror to our personality and it awakens to what it never saw before that moment.

 The nature of subconsciousness, or the Astral mechanism, is to like what it likes and not like what it does not like, regardless of the sanity or lack thereof in those views.
 These “likes” are really seductions in that the unconscious part of personality always wants more of what it believes it “likes.”